accre/lstore-jerasure/README.md

+# This Repository #
+This is a fork of the `v1` revision of jerasure with some additional patches not upstream.

 # About #
 This is the Jerasure project, by James S. Plank, Scott Simmerman, and Catherine D. Schuman.
 More details can be found at